tonytw1/squirrel-detector/README.md

 This could be a mismatch between TensorFlow 2.5 and the available examples.

-Retreating to Google Colab notebooks offered a known good development environment to get started in.
+Retreating to [https://colab.research.google.com](Google Colab) notebooks offered a known good development environment to get started in.

 ### Testing in Google Colab

-Alot of data development work goes on in notebook environments like Jupyter and Google Colab.
+Alot of data development work goes on in notebook environments like Jupyter and [https://colab.research.google.com](Google Colab).
 The data community have discovered a really interesting way of working here.
 I'd encourage an software developer who haven't seen this before to have a look.